Claire Guimond

-Claire Guimond (born 26 October 1955 in Montreal, Quebec) is a Canadian flute player, founding member and former Artistic Director of Arion Baroque Orchestra.
+Claire Guimond (born October 26, 1955 in Montreal, Quebec) is a Canadian flutist who was the founding member and former Artistic Director of Arion Baroque Orchestra.

 Biography

-Guimond is a founding member of Arion Baroque Orchestra and has been the artistic director since 1981 to 2020.
-During this time, she invited numerous conductors and soloists specializing in early music to lead the orchestra.
-She also collaborated with musicologists in Italy, Spain, and the United Kingdom to create world premiere recordings and performances of rediscovered works.
-She has performed with Arion, both as a soloist and as an orchestra member in North America, South America, Europe, and Asia.
-During the 2019-2020 season, she was co-artistic director of Arion with Mathieu Lussier, her successor as artistic director.
+Guimond was a founding member of the Arion Baroque Orchestra and served as the artistic director from 1981 to 2020.
+During this time, Guimond invited conductors and soloists specializing in early music to lead the orchestra.
+They collaborated with musicologists in Italy, Spain, and the United Kingdom to create world-premiere recordings and performances of rediscovered works.

-In October 2019, Guimond was awarded the Betty Webster Award by Orchestras Canada for her "sustained and significant contribution over a number of years to the Canadian orchestral community, with an emphasis on leadership, education, and volunteerism."
-In January 2020, the Conseil Québécois de la Musique awarded her the Opus Award for Artistic Director of the year.

-Many concerts and recordings in which she participated as a flautist or artistic director were given awards – Prix Opus, Juno Award, Félix Prize, International Handel Recording Prize, etc.